 With extended deals and specials on dining, attractions, and even accommodations, it pays to visit New Orleans in the summer.

 - Restaurant Week New Orleans - An annual culinary event that showcases some of the best in New Orleans’ restaurant business.
-Enjoy weeklong deals and exclusive menus at restaurants across the Crescent City.
-New Orleans Restaurant Week 2022 returns this June.
+Enjoy a week of exclusive menus at restaurants across the Crescent City.
+New Orleans Restaurant Week 2023 returns this June 19-25.

 - COOLinary - Missed New Orleans Restaurant Week but still itching to experience the specials?
 Make your way to New Orleans for COOLinary, a summertime culinary extravaganza.
-Similar to restaurant week, COOLinary features exclusively curated menus and special pricing.
-The COOLinary dates are yet to be announced, but you can expect these deals to drop during late summer.
+COOLinary features exclusively curated menus and special pricing for brunch, lunch, and dinner during the entire month of August.

 Bid summer farewell and welcome autumn the right way - with one final trip to NOLA.
-Labor Day weekend arrives just in time to take advantage of those dining deals, and events like the LSU season opener against Florida State University in the Caesars Superdome and Southern Decadence mean that there’s plenty of fun to be had.
+Labor Day weekend arrives just in time to take advantage of those dining deals, and events like Southern Decadence means that there’s plenty of fun to be had.
 Enjoy the late summer breeze by spending time outdoors and checking out some of our best attractions.